tychonievich/cso1-s2022/markdown/memory.md

 that is allocated on the heap and not used by any previous purpose.
 It does this by

 - Checking to see if it has enough space on partially-used heap page.
-If no, ask the OS to allocate new pages until it has enough unused heap space.
+If not, ask the OS to allocate new pages until it has enough unused heap space.
 - Pick an address to return.
 - Add that address and its allocated size in a special bookkeeping data structure.
 - Return the address.